 Tip 1: Wait to Salt

-While stainless steel pans are resistant to rust, leaving a pan with water still clinging to it can still lead to issues like water spots.
-Make sure to give your pan a good wipe before putting it away.
+While stainless steel pans are rust resistant, leaving a pan with water still clinging to it can still lead to issues like water spots, which don't affect performance but look unsightly (and can cause discoloration down the line.)
+Make sure to give your pan a good wipe before storing it.

 Tip 3: Let it Cool Off